richClubb/12Month12Projects/README.md

 A solar power circuit with a battery backup.

 I've had a lot of ideas over the years for doing remote devices with solar power, but a lot of the time it is difficult to get a reliable power source.
 Solar is a good option but if the device needs to be powered overnight then a battery is required.
 The circuit should be able to power the device & charge the battery, and the power source to the device needs to be uninterrupted.
+There may also be a need to have a micro-usb or similar connector to enable topping up the battery.